iRail/iRail/README.md

  * Step 4: Run your test server: `php -S localhost:8008 -t api`
  * Step 5: Enjoy your own iRail API at http://localhost:8008/connections.php?from=Gent%20Sint%20Pieters&to=Antwerp

-**Optional**, if you want to set up the iRail API with occupancy scores you will need to set up a MongoDB database:
+**Optional**: if you want to set up the iRail API with occupancy scores you will need to set up a MongoDB database:

  * Step 6: Install [MongoDB](https://www.mongodb.com/download-center?jmp=nav#community)
  * Step 7: Install the MongoDB module for PHP: `pecl install mongodb`